 One of the reasons you find it hard to write is because it feels like a personal activity.
 Furthermore, your colleagues probably don’t say much about when they write, how much time they spend writing, what their process looks likes, or anything else.
 You can feel like everyone is doing more than you are but you really don’t know.

 It will be easier to build a habit of writing if you feel less alone.
 I have a few ideas about how you can do that.

 Get a few friends and colleagues to join you in the challenge.
 They can be a group of people who work in the same institution (or even department) that you see in person.
 Or, it could be a group of people you interact with regularly online.

 Find a way to meet to talk about the challenge.
 If you are in the same institution a weekly lunch date might work.
-If you are a virtual group, set up a FaceBook group or have a regular Google Hangout or something.
+If you are a virtual group, set up a group chat on your favourite app to check in.
 If you want to share your participation on Twitter, please use the hashtag #15minacwri.
 You know your friends.
 Use the platforms you are already using, even if that’s the coffee shop.

 The goal of your group is to be supportive.
 Start with positive stuff: how many days you managed to write this week, what you are enjoying about the process, etc. Then move on to the frustrations and brainstorm ideas for making the process less frustrating.

 Asking for support from colleagues

 Ask for the support you need.
 Tell your colleagues that you are doing this challenge and why.
 It can be particularly difficult to talk about writing with colleagues who write a lot more than you do.
 Your colleagues might be openly disdainful about how little you write.
 Or, you may just be worried that they will be.